jaseemabid/blog/_drafts/compiler.md

 to the subject.

 Consider a very simple language with just numbers and addition.
-AST for such a language can be described very elegantly with the following Haskell type.
+AST for such a language can be described very elegantly with the following Haskell type:

 ```haskell
 data Expr = Number Int | Plus Expr Expr